 - Processing olive oil for too long makes it bitter, so add it at the end and only run the food processor long enough to combine the ingredients together.

 - A little goes a long way.
-The mustard greens and garlic mean this can be an intensely flavored recipe, and a small serving is perfect.
+The mustard greens and garlic make this an intensely flavored recipe, and a small serving is perfect.

 How to Serve Mustard Green Pesto